-To speed up recovery after a C-section, or cesarean delivery, people can try lifestyle and wellness methods that may help.
-They range from immediate methods such as resting to longer-term recovery tips like gentle exercise.
+To speed up recovery after a cesarean delivery (C-section), people can try lifestyle and wellness methods, such as resting and gentle exercise.

 The procedure can be lifesaving for both the mother and baby, but it can carry risks and may take a long while to recover from afterward.

 Self-care, setting reasonable expectations, and having a supportive medical team can make the recovery from a cesarean section easier.

 Many guides suggest that full recovery from a C-section takes 4 to 6 weeks.
 Yet every person is different, and much research suggests a significantly longer recovery time.